 This article was last updated on Apr.
 7, 2023.

-More than 90 percent of homebuyers will begin their property search online, so we must build a digital presence to engage those clients.
-These 21 social media content ideas for agents will improve our visibility and help us get in front of the right customers so we can grow our real estate business in 2021.
+Most agents are well aware of how important posting on social media is for their brand.
+But it can still be a challenge to know what to post.
+These 21 social media content ideas for agents will improve your visibility and help you get in front of the right customers so you can grow your real estate business.

-Facebook recently announced that it wants the majority of its content to be video-based because video keeps users on these platforms for longer periods of time.
+Facebook recently announced that it wants most of its content to be video-based because video keeps users on these platforms for longer periods.